 When I set up my career coaching business in 2012 I was so busy mastering basic bookkeeping that not much thought was given to my business branding.
 I was good a working through my lists, setting up resources and planning how to market, but I hadn’t considered my message about what I do.

 At the time I met a marketing guru Marion Lecesne and we spent some fun days working on The Good Life Careers’ communication and marketing strategy.
 Two key messages were to:

-- Live and breathe my vision and values, and talk about my work naturally to people when they ask what about I do
+- Live and breathe my vision and values, and talk about my work naturally to people when they ask what about I do.

-Marion’s communication tips also apply to my job seeking clients when telling their story.
-For people who are in career transition following a redundancy, it’s important to speak positively about this opportunity to explore exciting and new challenges in your career.
+These communication tips also apply to my job seeking clients when telling their story.
+For people who are transitioning their careers, it’s important to speak positively about how you’re exploring exciting and new challenges in your career.

 When you’re next out for coffee with a friend what impression will you make?